typoes/harry-potter-gen-z/book_2/chapter_1.md

 Harry washed his hands and bolted down his pitiful supper.
 The moment he had finished, Aunt Petunia whisked away his plate.

 "Upstairs!
-Hurry!"
+Hurry your ass up!"

-As he passed the door to the living room, Harry caught a glimpse of Uncle Vernon and Dudley in bow ties and dinner jackets. he had only just reached the upstairs landing when the doorbell rang and Uncle Vernon's furious face appeared at the foot of the stairs.
+As he passed the door to the living room, Harry caught a glimpse of Uncle Vernon and Dudley in bow ties and dinner jackets. he had only just reached the upstairs landing when the doorbell rang and Uncle Vernon's pissed face appeared at the foot of the stairs.

-"Remember, boy -- one sound-"
+"Remember, boy -- one fucking sound-"

 Harry crossed to his bedroom on tiptoe, slipped inside, closed the door, and turned to collapse on his bed.

-The trouble was, there was already someone sitting on it.
+The trouble was, there was already someone on it.